 Mini Loaf Pan: 27 to 30 minutes

 Two Mini Bundt Pans: 18 to 22 minutes

 This recipe was also tested with all purpose flour and Bob's Red Mill's 1 to 1 Gluten Free Flour.
 For best results, spoon flour into measuring cup and then level with a knife.

 This recipe was tested with regular brown sugar, organic cane sugar, and organic dark brown sugar.
 The brown sugars tasted best.
 For a sweeter cake, you can add an extra tablespoon of sugar to the recipe.

 This recipe was tested with canola and melted coconut oil.
 You can substitute your favorite neutral flavored oil.

-Nutritional information is an estimate for 1 of 4 servings, unfrosted without any mix-in's.
+Nutritional information is an estimate for 1/2 of a Mini Cake, unfrosted without any mix-in's.